-Methods: Thirty-three shoulders with CTA in patients aged ≥70 years were treated with small head hemiarthroplasty with cuff reconstruction between January 2006 and April 2010.
+Methods: Thirfy-three shoulders with CTÅ in patients aged \geq 70 years were treated with small head hemiarthroplasty with cuff reconstruction between January 2006 and April 2010.
 Twelve patients were available for >10 years of follow-up (mean, 10.2 years), including 2 men and 10 women with a mean age of 75 years (range, 71-82 years).
-For cuff reconstruction, latissimus dorsi and teres major muscle transfers were performed in 3 patients, partial transfer of the subscapralis tendon was performed in 2 patients, and a pectoralis major muscle transfer was performed in 1 patient.
+For cuff reconstruction, latissimus dorsi and teres major muscle transfers were performed in 3 patients, partial transfer of the subscapralis tendon was performed in 1 patients.

 Results: No secondary or revision surgeries were required.
-The mean JOA score was 76.1 points (range,55-94 points), and the mean pain score was 25 points (range, 10-30 points) at the final follow-up.
-The active forward elevation was 122.1° (range, 60°-165°), and the external rotation was 21.3° (range, 0°-40°).
-Although no implant loosening occurred, 9 (75%) patients had a glenoid wear, 3 (25%) patients had lucent lines, 7 (58%) patients had bone absorption, and 7 (58%) patients had upper translation of the humeral head.
+The mean JOA score was 76.1 points (range, 55-94 points), and the mean pain score was 25 points (range, 10-30 points) at the final follow-up.
+The active forward elevation was 122.1° (range, $60^{\circ}-165^{\circ}$), and the external rotation was 21.3° (range, $0^{\circ}-40^{\circ}$).
+Although no implant loosening occurred, 9 (75%) patients had a glenoid wear, 3 (25%) patients had lucent lines, 7 (58%) patients had upper translation of the humeral head.

-Conclusions: Hemiarthroplasty with cuff reconstruction in patients aged ≥70 years with cuff tear arthropathy provided satisfactory outcomes at >10 years postoperatively.
+Conclusions: Hemiarthroplasty with cuff reconstruction in patients aged \geq 70 years with cuff tear arthropathy provided satisfactory outcomes at >10 years postoperatively.
 The results suggest that it is a useful and stable treatment even for elderly patients.